SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch16:entended_attributes.md

 2. EA namespace

-   The name of EA is in form `namespace.name`, where namespace is used to classify the EAs into several classes, and `name` uniquely identifies a specific EA inside that `namespace`.
+   EA is in form `namespace.name`, where namespace is used to classify the EAs into several classes, and `name` uniquely identifies a specific EA inside that `namespace`.